Hot Tub Leaking from the Bottom

-Locating a Spa Plumbing Leak: If you don't see the spa leaking anywhere inside of the equipment bay, then you have a real spa plumbing leak.
+If you don't see the spa leaking anywhere inside the hot tub equipment bay, then you may have a spa plumbing leak.
 It could be on one of the fittings, jets or somewhere on the pipe.
 But where?
-It takes some sleuthing to decide where to remove the cabinet panel.
+This will take some sleuthing.

 Small leaks in hot tub fittings and spa jets can be fixed by adding Leak Seal by Leisure Time.
 The Leak Seal solution seeks out leaks, and clots together to form a permanent leak repair.
 It works great on small voids, seepers, and weepers, but it does have limitations.
 It won't fix large cracks or stop major spa leaks.
 But for small leaks, it is worthy, so give it a try.